jfischoff/jfischoff.github.io/data/blog/hardest-wont-fix.md

 tester:w kretprobe:ep_send_events_proc tid: 5900
 ```

-> Notice the funny name for the kprobe `ep_item_poll.isra.0`.
-I don't know what this is about but a technique to discover what name I should use for some kernel functions that at first fail is to use a wildcard.
+> Notice the funny name for the kprobe `ep_item_poll.isra.0`?
+I don't know what this is about but a technique I use to discover the real name of kernel functions that at first fail is to use a wildcard.
 So I used the probe name `ep_item_pol*`.
 Now that I know the name I can just use `ep_item_poll.isra.0`

 When the test would pass the sequeuence was similar but would end with `epoll_wait` returning.